Informational Design of Dynamic Multi-Agent System: SMPE Implementability

-Similarly, for any state-signal value function $V_{i}$, we denote $Q^{\bm{\alpha}}_{i}(\cdot; V_{i})$ as the value function constructed in terms of $V_{i}$ according to the Bellman recursions (\ref{eq:bellman_V_1})-(\ref{eq:bellman_Q_1}), i.e., for all $\bm{a}\in\mathcal{A}^{n}$, $g\in\mathcal{G}$, $\omega^{k}_{i}\in \Omega$ with $\alpha_{i}(\omega^{k}_{i}|g, \bm{\theta})>0$, $\bm{\theta}\in\Theta^{n}$, $i\in\mathcal{N}$,
+Similarly, for any state-signal value function $V_{i}$, we denote $Q^{\bm{\alpha}}_{i}(\cdot; V_{i})$ as the value function constructed in terms of $V_{i}$ according to the Bellman recursions (\ref{eq:bellman_V_1})-(\ref{eq:bellman_Q_1}), i.e., for all $\bm{a}\in\mathcal{A}^{n}$, $g\in\mathcal{G}$, $\omega^{k}_{i}\in \Omega$ with $\alpha_{i}(\omega^{k}_{i}|g, \bm{\theta})>0$, $i\in\mathcal{N}$,

 The Bayesian OIL restricts the design of the signaling rule $\bm{\alpha}$ by threefold constraints.
 First, agents are incentivized to be Bayesian obedient in the signal selections.
-Second, the Bayesian-obedient agents' policy profile constitute the policy component of a Bayesian O-SMPBE.
+Second, the Bayesian-obedient agents' policy profile constitute the policy component of a Bayesian O-SMPE.
 Third, the equilibrium policy profile is admissible.
-The first two constraints require the $\bm{\alpha}$ to elicit the agents to a Bayesian O-SMPBE.
-Proposition \ref{prop:Bayesian_OIL_equilibrium_condition} provides a general formulation of an optimization problem to find the policy components of a Bayesian O-SMPBE of a game $M[\bm{\alpha}]$. \begin{proposition} Fix a signaling rule $\bm{\alpha}$.
-Let $\bm{\beta}^{O}$ denote the Bayesian obedient selection rule profile.
-Let $\bm{V}^{*}=\{V_{i}\}_{i\in\mathcal{N}}$ denote the corresponding state-signal value function of a policy profile $\bm{\pi}^{*}$.
-The strategy profile $<\bm{\beta}^{O}, \bm{\pi}^{*}>$ constitutes a Bayesian O-SMPBE if and only if $<\bm{\pi}^{*}, \bm{V}^{*}>$ is a solution of the following optimization problem with $Z(\bm{\pi}^{*}, \bm{V}^{*}; \bm{\alpha}) = 0$:
+The first two constraints require the $\bm{\alpha}$ to elicit the agents to a Bayesian O-SMPE.

+Proposition \ref{prop:Bayesian_OIL_equilibrium_condition} provides a general formulation of an optimization problem to find the policy profile of a Bayesian O-SMPE of a game $M[\bm{\alpha}|\bm{\theta}]$.